Supreme Court to hear arguments on FBI's surveillance of mosques

 In its brief to the court, the Justice Department contends that it "does not lightly" invoke the state secrets privilege and that the Attorney General has personally approved the assertion.
 When the privilege is "properly invoked," the government argues, "a court is neither authorized nor qualified to inquire further into privileged matters."

-Sheikh Fazada is not buying that argument, especially not after 15 years.
+Sheikh Fazaga is not buying that argument, especially not after 15 years.

 "They're saying that we did what we did because we could not tell you why," he says.
 "There is no one to see the merits of what you are doing.
 And national security just becomes this blanket that you can cover anything you want with it."